 The questions below are aimed mainly at small businesses and sole traders, but some of the principles also apply to larger companies.

 Do not hold back on seeking professional advice and support.
 Talk to a business advisor and possibly other businesses who have had a similar experience previously.
 If time permits, and if it is practical, consider forming a peer group with other businesses in the immediate area.
+You may wish to speak to York & North Yorkshire Growth Hub for advice.

 Do you need temporary premises?